How to Cut Back on Sugar

 Therefore, it is better to take one step at a time, so your body has time to adjust to the change.
 Gradually reducing the amount will make it less noticeable to your body that you are cutting back.

 It is wise to take one step at a time.
 This way your body will have time to adjust to what's happening to it.
 You should gradually reduce the amount of sugar you are eating.
 Your body will adjust to the small change, and you will crave sugar less.

 Don't be surprised if weaning yourself off sugar becomes a challenge for you.
 Sugar is in so many foods and when you eat it, sugar becomes addictive.
 Even so, cutting back on sugar is wiser than trying to cut it out all at once.

 Types of Sugar

 Refined white sugar is the worst to eat.
 So, try to cut out refined white sugar first.
-That's the kind pf sugar you put into your coffee, tea, lemonade, Kool-Aid or add to baked goods.
+That's the kind of sugar you put in your coffee, tea, lemonade, Kool-Aid or add to baked goods.
 The bloodstream absorbs refined white sugar quickly, causing surges in blood glucose levels.